gfriebe/ansible-rails/README.md

 4. PostgreSQL
 5. Sidekiq

+### How to
+Make sure to copy all smaple files e.g. hosts.sample.ini, vars.sample.yml and envs.sample.yml to their non sample versions and replace all containing app specific values with the values of your application.

 For sidekiq, When setting up your deployment make sure to use the same commands as stated in sidekiq.service.j2